edshanks/School-District-Analysis-with-Pandas/README.md

 ![](screenshots/school_data.png)<br>

 <h3>Data Cleaning and Aggregation</h3>
+Below are screenshots of the dataframes created within the 'main.ipynb' Jupyter Notebook script located in the PyCitySchools folder located in the main repository.

-Summary of All Schools in the School District
+Summary of All Schools in the School District<br>
 ![](screenshots/district_summary.png)<br/>

 Summary of Each School in the School District (% Overall Passing in Descending Order)